-University Entrance knowledge from their Sports Leader develop their leadership skills and understanding within practical sect also be given the chance to take par officiating courses.
-Loughborough Sports and Exercise Science BSc enhance their knowledge and ion of the course.
-Pupils will Exeter Sports and Exercise Science BSc history and English (literature or language) Typical offer: AAB Notes: May take into account results up to and including GCSEs and AS Levels as part of a holistic assessment the application.
-Manchester Metropolitan Sports Management Typical offer: 280 points (BBC or equivalent) at A2 Note: Must have grade C in GCSE English and Mathematics Skills and Qualities for Study at KS5 and beyond PE students will: • develop theoretical knowledge and understanding of the factors that underpin physical activity and sport and use this knowledge to improve performance. • refine the ability to perform effectively in physical activity and sport by developing skills and techniques and selecting and using tactics, strategies and/or compositional ideas. • develop the ability to analyse and evaluate to improve performance. • understand the contribution which physical activity makes to health and fitness which contributes to lifelong health and wellbeing. • improve as effective and independent learners and as critical and reflective thinkers with curious and enquiring minds. • learn to conduct research, evaluate information and develop written work that is correctly structured and uses formal referencing.
+University Entrance knowledge from their Sports Leaders qualification.
+This will develop their leadership skills and enhance their knowledge and understanding within practical section of the course.
+Pupils will also be given the chance to take part in various coaching/ officiating courses.LoughboroughTypical offer: AAA Sports and Exercise ScienceBScNotes: At least one of the following A level subjects: biology, Mathematics, physics, chemistry, psychology, sociology, history and English (literature or language) Exeter Sports and Exercise Science BSc Manchester Metropolitan Sports Management Typical offer: AABNotes: May take into accountresults up to and includingGCSEs and AS Levels as partof a holistic assessment theapplication.Typical offer: 280 points(BBC or equivalent) at A2Note: Must have grade C inGCSE English and Skills and Qualities for Study at KS5 and beyond GCSE English and Mathematics PE students will: • develop theoretical knowledge and understanding of the factors that underpin physical activity and sport and use this knowledge to improve performance. • refine the ability to perform effectively in physical activity and sport by developing skills and techniques and selecting and using tactics, strategies and/or compositional ideas. • develop the ability to analyse and evaluate to improve performance. • understand the contribution which physical activity makes to health and fitness which contributes to lifelong health and wellbeing. • improve as effective and independent learners and as critical and reflective thinkers with curious and enquiring minds. • learn to conduct research, evaluate information and develop written work that is correctly structured and uses formal referencing.